Supersymmetric hybrid inflation and current-carrying metastable cosmic strings in $SU(4)_c \times SU(2)_L \times U(1)_R$: Shifted -Hybrid Inflation in Supersymmetric Model

 Vanishing of the D-term is achieved by taking, $\phi_a = \phi_{15}\,\delta_{a,15}$, where $\phi_{15}$ is chosen to be a real scalar field.
 In the D-flat direction, we used an appropriate $R$ transformation to rotate the $S$ complex field to the real axis, $S=\sigma/\sqrt{2}$, where $\sigma$ is a canonically normalized real scalar field playing the role of inflaton.
 The supersymmetric global minimum of the above potential lies at

 where the superscript $``0"$ denotes the field value at its global minimum and,

+The acquiring of nonzero vev, $v_H^2$, by $ H \overline{H}$ and the formation of metastable cosmic strings are discussed in later sections.
 During inflation with $S > M$, the various Higgs fields, namely $h_u\, ,h_d\, ,H\, ,\overline{H}$, acquire heavy masses, leading them to quickly stabilize at zero.
 Exploiting the $SU(4)_c$ symmetry, the matrix $\Phi^0$ can be transformed into a diagonal form as shown in \cref{globalvev}.
 Consequently, \cref{globalmin} takes the following form

-where we have used $d_{15,15,15} =-\sqrt{2/3}$, $\xi= \beta\,M/\sqrt{3}\,\kappa\,M_{\star}$, and only $\phi^0_{15}= v/\sqrt{2}\neq 0$.
+where we have used $d_{15,15,15} =-\sqrt{2/3}$, $\gamma_H = \lambda_H / \kappa$, $\xi= \beta\,M/\sqrt{3}\,\kappa\,M_{\star}$, and only $\phi^0_{15}= v_{\Phi}/\sqrt{2}\neq 0$.

 We can rewrite the scalar potential in \cref{scalarpotn} in terms of the dimensionless fields

 with